Next Gen (film): Production

-Next Gen is a Canadian-Chinese-American co-production.
+Next Gen is a Canadian-Chinese-American co-production directed by Kevin R. Adams and Joe Ksander.
+It is an adaptation of 7723, a Chinese manhua making use of rage comic characters created by Wang Nima.

-In May 2018, it was announced that Netflix had purchased worldwide rights to Next Gen, an animated film directed by Kevin R. Adams and Joe Ksander, for $30 million.
+In May 2018, it was announced that Netflix had purchased worldwide rights to Next Gen for $30 million.
 The deal excluded China.
-Charlyne Yi, Jason Sudeikis, Michael Peña, David Cross, Kitana Turnbull and Constance Wu would lead the voice cast.
+Lo Mutuc (Note: Credited as Charlyne Yi), Jason Sudeikis, Michael Peña, David Cross, Kitana Turnbull and Constance Wu would lead the voice cast.
+Next Gen was "effectively 100% created in Blender."
+The Japanese version of the film uses Dream Ami’s song "Next" as its ending theme.

-Regarding the project being acquired by Netflix, Ksander stated:

-Buying the film for the price they [Netflix] did was great for everybody involved, but more importantly, they've been a partner who's been really supportive of what we were trying to do.